rdallaire/yo-bonsai/README.md

 ### Install Bonsai

-You can install the Emi generator using the command:
+You can install the Bonsai generator using the command:

 ```
 $ npm install -g generator-bonsai